kyeryoong/cardvisor/README.md

 ### Ver 1.2.8 (2022/07/20)
 - *NotFound* page was implemented.
-- Minor chnages in designs.
+- Minor changes in designs.
 - Some icons and images were added.
 - README.md was modified.